jmesnil/jmesnil.net/weblog/2024-03-05-wildfly-gitops.md

 # Use Dependabot to Be Notified of WildFly Updates

 WildFly provisioning is using Maven artifacts.
-We can take advantage of this to add a "symbolic" dependency to one of this artifact in our `pom.xml` so that Dependabot will periodically check and propose updates when new versions of WildFly are available:
+We can take advantage of this to add a "symbolic" dependency to the WildFly Galleon Pack artifact in our `pom.xml` so that Dependabot will periodically check and propose updates when new versions of WildFly are available:

 ```xml
 <project>